cosmicjs/docs/docs/guides/README.md

 ## Vue.js
 [Vue.js](https://vuejs.org/) is a progressive JavaScript framework for building user interfaces.

 Cosmic makes a great [Vue CMS](https://www.cosmicjs.com/knowledge-base/vuejs-cms) for your Vue websites and apps.

-Get started adding Cosmic-powered content into your Vue apps using the following steps:
+Before adding any code, make sure to follow the [Initial Setup](#initial-setup) at the top of this page to set up your content in Cosmic.
+Then take the following steps to add Cosmic-powered content to your Vue.js apps:

 ### 1. Install a new Vue app
 You can use the [Vue CLI](https://cli.vuejs.org/) to install a new Vue app that includes tooling and configurations.